NextCenturyCorporation/MCS/docs/source/schema.rst

 Each **action config** has the following properties:

 - `stepBegin` (integer, required): The step on which the action should occur.
 Must be non-negative.
 A value of `0` means the action will occur during scene initialization.
 - `stepEnd` (integer, optional): The step on which the action should end.
+The animation will play infinitely if its isLoopAnimation is true.
+If stepEnd is not configured and isLoopAnimation is false then the animation will play once.
+For example, a jump animation with stepBegin of 2 and stepEnd of 4 will stop immediately at that stepEnd.
+However, you can set that jump to isLoopAnimation true and have its stepEnd be 104 so it will loop and stop at step 104.
 Must be non-negative.
 - `id` (string, required): The ID of the animation (action) to start.
 For a full list of available agent animations, please see :ref:`Agent Animations <Agent Animations>`.
 - `isLoopAnimation` (bool, optional): Whether the newly set animation should loop after being played.
 If false, the agent animation will reset to idle after being played once.
 Default: `false`